Putting People in their Place: Monocular Regression of 3D People in Depth: Method

 The images are collected from multiple sources to ensure diversity in age, ethnicity, gender, and scene.
 Most images are collected from the existing 2D pose datasets~\cite{coco,crowdpose,zhang2019pose2seg}.
 They contain few infants so we collect additional open-source family photos from Pexels~\cite{pexels} and then annotate their 2D poses.
 As shown in Fig.~\ref{fig:RH_dmeos}, we annotate the relative depth relationship between all people in the image.
 We treat subjects whose depth difference is less than one body-width ($\gamma=0.3m$) as people in the same layer.
 We then classify all people into different depth layers (DLs).
 Unlike prior work, which labels the ordinal relationships between pairs of joints of individuals~\cite{chen2016single}, DLs capture the depth order of multiple people.
 Additionally, we label people with four age categories: adults, teenagers, children, and babies.

 In total, we collect about 7.6K images with weak annotations of over 24.8K people.
 More than $21\%$ of the subjects are young people (5.3K), including teenagers, children, and babies.
-For more analysis, please refer to SuppMat.
+For more analysis, please refer to Sup.~Mat.

-\subsection{Representations~}
+\subsection{Representations}

 Figure~\ref{fig:framework} gives an overview of BEV's representations.

 \textbf{Heatmaps}: We build on the body-center heatmap representation from ROMP \cite{romp}.
 The front-view heatmap of size $\mathbb{R}^{1 \times H \times W}$ is aligned with the pixel space and represents the likelihood of a body being centered at a 2D location using Gaussian kernels.
 We go beyond ROMP to add a second 2D heatmap of size $\mathbb{R}^{1 \times D \times W}$ that represents an {\em unseen} bird's-eye-view.
 This heatmap represents the likelihood of a person being at some point in depth; this map, however, does not represent metric depth.
 BEV composes and refines these two maps into a 3D heatmap, $\boldsymbol{M_C^{3D}} \in \mathbb{R}^{1\times D \times H \times W}$, which represents the 3D position of the detected human body centers with 3D Gaussian kernels.